BACK

 • First phase, between the Palmer Lake and Castle Rock substations began: Completed in Spring 2024

-• Second phase, which includes rebuilding the line between the Happy Canyon and Daniels Park substations: Begin in fall 2024
+• Second phase, which includes rebuilding the line between the Happy Canyon and Daniels Park substations: Began in fall 2024

 • Work complete: 2025